Vivekcrazy/seleniumhq.github.io/docs_source_files/content/webdriver/_index.en.md

 * WebDriver is a compact object-oriented API.

-* It drives the browser effectively.
+* It drives the browser effectively..